barnabysd/vetmedinfrontend/README.md

 - This feed data is only read at build time by the build server.
 - The navigation buttons data and 3d animation videos are embedded in the frontend code and the text and information videos can be updated through the CMS.
+- There can be a content entry which applies to all dogs and then the data is overwritten or supplemented by specific dog versions content entries
 - The CMS live url is: https://cms.iconsultvet.co.uk